search ]

 }

-But pay attention to a few points in the context of the will-change property before you run to use it:
+But pay attention to a few points about will-change before you rush to use it:

-• Do not add the will-change property to too many elements.
-The browser tries to perform optimization on its own for elements on the page and excessive use of this property can lead to high resource consumption and even slow down the page.
+• Do not add will-change to too many elements.
+The browser tries to perform optimization on its own, and excessive use of this property can lead to high memory consumption and even slow down the page.

-• Do not use the will-change property just because you think there might be performance problems of any kind.
-Use this property only when you are experiencing performance issues and as a last resort.
+• Do not use will-change just because you think there might be performance problems.
+Use this property only when you are experiencing actual performance issues, and as a last resort.

-Anyway, let’s see the result on Savvy Blog after I used the will-change property for those problematic elements we mentioned:
+Let’s see the result on Savvy Blog after I used will-change for those problematic elements we mentioned:

-As you can see, all those green squares disappeared because those elements received a new layer and do not “interfere” with other elements on the screen.
-I can assure you here and now that you will never experience scrolling performance problems on Savvy Blog 😉
+As you can see, all those green squares disappeared because those elements received a new layer and no longer “interfere” with other elements on the screen.

-For the purpose of the article, I added the will-change property using CSS on Savvy Blog.
-But as I mentioned, it is preferable to use this property using Javascript precisely before the change is made and to remove it after the change.
+For the purpose of this article, I added will-change using CSS on Savvy Blog.
+But as I mentioned, it is preferable to toggle this property using JavaScript right before the change is made and to remove it afterward.

-Here is an example describing how to do this for a particular element using JavaScript:
+Here is an example describing how to do this for a particular element:

 var el = document.getElementById('element');